 That’s why today’s most successful vulnerability assessment programs rely on tools and resources that facilitate continuous asset discovery and vulnerability monitoring, along with processes to prioritize threats based on actual risk to your organization.

 Benefits of a vulnerability assessment program

 Vulnerability assessment helps you discover and analyze weaknesses within your attack surface to reduce the chance attackers can exploit your network and gain unauthorized access to your data.

 From malware to weak passwords and everything in between, threats to organizations of all sizes continue to increase, as does the cost to stop and fix and attack once it’s underway.
-That’s why it’s increasingly important to adopt a vulnerability assessment program to better understand your Cyber Exposure and keep your organization safe.
+That’s why it’s increasingly important to adopt a vulnerability assessment program to better understand your cyber risk and keep your organization safe.

 If you’re still considering whether or not a vulnerability assessment program is right for you, here are a few benefits to consider:

-A vulnerability assessment program can help you discover all of your vulnerabilities including software flaws, missing patches, malware, and misconfigurations, so you can stay a step ahead of mitigate them before attackers infiltrate your attack surface.
+A vulnerability assessment program can help you discover all of your vulnerabilities including software flaws, missing patches, malware and misconfigurations, so you can stay a step ahead and mitigate them before attackers infiltrate your attack surface.

 By discovering all the assets in your organization, you can create a detailed map of your entire attack surface.